borekb/shoptet-oauth-helper/README.md

 If everything was deployed correctly with the right environment variables, you should be able to go to the **Users** tab and click the test installation button.

+> 💡 **NOTE**
+>
+> At this point, you should be able to use the short token printed on the **Users** tab as an API access token, however, it's not guaranteed to work in the future (this method is deprecated).
+So the rest of the document shows the full, proper workflow.

 ### Obtain OAuth access token

 When adding the test user, Shoptet will call the URL specified in the admin.
 The script is programmed to print something like this to *server logs*: